ALL spoilers will be unmarked ahead. Beware major spoilers.

 Voice actor: Hiroshi Shimizu (Japanese) and Sean Schemmel (English)

-- Accent Adaptation: Despite being Italian hes given a pronounced British accent in the dub.
+- Accent Adaptation: Despite being Italian hes given a pronounced Mid-Atlantic accent in the dub.

 - Advanced Ancient Acropolis: Crowler's deck is based on this theme.
 His Ancient Gear monsters are implied to be Lost Technology, and some of his other monsters stem from Classical Mythology, such as the Trojan Horse.